-6. Describe institutional and department of athletics hiring practices to ensure the department of athletics demonstrates a commitment to diversity in hiring procedures for department of athletics staff and coaches.
+6. Describe institutional and department of athletics hiring practices to ensure the department of athletics demonstrates a commitment to equity/diversity and inclusion in hiring procedures for department of athletics staff and coaches.
 Compare and explain any differences that exist between institutional hiring practices and department of athletics hiring practices.
 Please provide the date of your most recent assessment and comparison of the institution's and athletics department's hiring practices.
-Note: this assessment and comparison must occur at least once every five years.
+Note: This assessment and comparison must occur at least once every five years.

-The institution must provide evidence that an assessment and comparison of the institutions' and department of athletics' hiring practices has occurred at least once every five years.
+The institution must provide evidence that an assessment and comparison of the institution's and department of athletics' hiring practices has occurred at least once every five years.